galtm/xspec/docs/testing-xproc.md

 1. For verifying results, `<x:expect>` works the same as in a test for XSLT or XQuery, with the following exception.
 For optionally focusing a given `<x:expect>` element on a particular output port, add `port` attribute (thanks for the idea, Sheila Thomson!).
 Consequences:
    1. Within that `<x:expect>` element only, XSpec defines `$x:result` as the document(s) at the specified output port.
    1. The `x:expect/@result-type` attribute pertains to this port-specific output.
-   1. For an element `x:expect[@port][not(@test)][node()]`, the embedded nodes are automatically wrapped in a document node, even without specifying `select="/"`.
-This is different from the XSpec behavior for testing XSLT and XQuery, which could be potentially confusing.
-The motivation for this inconsistency is that nodes returned from XProc are always rooted at a document node, and all the extra `select="/"` attributes are clutter.
+   1. For an element `x:expect[@port][not(@test)][not(@select)][node()]`, each outermost embedded node is automatically wrapped in a document node.
+This is different from the XSpec behavior for testing XSLT and XQuery.
+The inconsistency could be potentially confusing, but the motivation is that nodes returned from XProc are always rooted at a document node.
+Having to specify `select="/"` all over the place would be clutter.
    1. If `x:expect[@port][not(@test)]` fails, the left side of a diff in the HTML test report shows the port-specific output.

 _Outside_ an `<x:expect>` element having a `port` attribute, if `$x:result` is defined, then its value is a map with an entry for each output port of the step.
 In each map entry, the key is the output port name and the value is the document(s) at that output port.